This Grandma-Inspired Knitwear Is About To Be Everywhere

 Since “grandma style” is what made us fall in love with YanYan in the first place, it’s no wonder that the duo would use Sham Shui Po and its inhabitants as inspiration.
 “We always start our collections by imagining what we might find in our grandmother’s closets, and how we would reinterpret the idea for ourselves,” says Phyllis.
 “Mine loved wearing twinsets in floral prints with a little sparkle.
 Her mismatching prints were so fun and carefree,” Suzzie says of her grandmother.

-Ahead, shop our favorites from the 50-piece YanYan collection, available now on YanYanKnits.com.
+Ahead, shop our favourites from the 50-piece YanYan collection, available to ship to Canada now on YanYanKnits.com.
+Prices in USD.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.